Select your cookie preferences

 Only EC2 Mac instances running macOS Big Sur, Monterey, and Ventura are supported.
 Other macOS versions are not supported for use with Amazon EFS.

-To mount your Amazon EFS file system using the EFS mount helper on EC2 Mac instances running macOS Big Sur, Monterey, or Ventura
+To mount your EFS file system using the EFS mount helper on EC2 Mac instances running macOS Big Sur, Monterey, or Ventura

 2. Create a directory to use as the file system mount point using the following command: